Best Camping Chairs of 2025

 Weight Capacity: 500 lbs

-Yeti changed the cooler game with their luxury coolers, and they’ve done it again with camp chairs.
+Yeti changed the camping cooler game with their luxury coolers, and they’ve done it again with camp chairs.
 Our tester hailed the Yeti Trailhead Camp Chair as “the most comfortable chair I’ve ever sat in.”
 It’s easy to set up, the frame locks into place for stability, and the breathable mesh fabric makes for a comfortable seat and also keeps you cool on hot days.

 The most common complaint—only one cup holder (and we kind of agree)!
 But, of course, comfort and luxury come with a price, and we have a hard time recommending someone spend this much on a camp chair.